-While Seoul has an endless number of places to eat, it can be hard to find the perfect brunch spot amidst the chains and fast food restaurants.
-These days, young people are discovering trendy spots through social media.
-We created a list for you of both popular and lesser known, independent cafes that bring you the ultimate trendy brunch experience.
-For your next weekend plans, you will definitely want to make the best of your day in Seoul exploring these brunch spots with a friend and also visiting these unique cafes after your meal!
+While Seoul has an endless number of places to eat, it can be hard to find the perfect brunch spot amidst the chains and fast-food restaurants.
+These days, young people are discovering popular spots through social media.
+We created a list of restaurants and cafes that bring you the ultimate trendy brunch experience.
+For future weekend plans, you will definitely want to explore these trendy brunch spots in Seoul and also visit these unique cafes after your meal.

 In the town of Yeonnam-dong, you can see tiny cafes and stores opening up that cater to the trendy tastes of young people.
 Different from the bustling streets of Hongdae, Yeonnam-dong offers small, independent stores and you can find many hidden brunch spots here.